guiohm/dotfiles/README.md

 ### Install powerline

 From memory, the steps should roughly be something like...
-- Install pip : `sudo apt-get install python-pip`
+- Install pip : `sudo apt-get install python3-pip`
 - `pip install powerline-status`
 - then inside fish `powerline-fish && powerline-setup`